saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/lifetime.md

 In Rust, lifetimes are a way of ensuring that references are valid for as long as they are needed and no longer.
 Lifetimes prevent dangling references, which can lead to undefined behavior.

-#### Example

-Here is a simple example demonstrating lifetimes in Rust:

 ```rust
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
     if x.len() > y.len() {